 Never mind the exact reasons, here are 50 signs that tell you it’s time to take the plunge with setting up your own business.

 1. That Eureka moment.

-Recently, many people have been arguing over whether nature or nurture creates the successful entrepreneur.
+Recently, many people have been arguing over whether nature or nurture creates a successful entrepreneur.
 Regardless of your view, maybe you’ve spotted some classic entrepreneurial characteristics in yourself.
 Might this be a signal that you’re ready for the challenge of starting a business?

 You may not have been born with entrepreneurial qualities.
 Between you and me, nobody is a born entrepreneur.
 But it’s quite possible that you have developed some of these traits over your lifetime.
 When you start to notice the telltale signals, it’s a surefire sign that you’re ready to start running your own business.

 Entrepreneurs are always thinking and strategizing.
 It can feel like a curse, but really it’s a blessing.
 If you spot this symptom in yourself, it might be time to leave the rat race behind and put those great ideas into action.
 And there’s no better way than launching your own business.
 If you are struggling with coming up with a business idea, check out our article “12 Strategies to Come up With a Million Dollar Business Idea“.